Scentjuls/todo-app-test/README.md

 - Adding tasks to do list
 - Marking task as completed or not done yet
 - Deleting an item in the list
-- Clearing all items in the list
+- Clearing all the items in the list

 ### To be added